ananthakumaran/ananthakumaran.github.com/_posts/2018-8-5-high-contention-allocator.markdown

   end
 ```

-How the keys and values should be serialized is defined using the `hca_coder`.
+How the keys and values should be encoded is defined using the `hca_coder`.
 The
 actual work is delegated to the `search` function.

 ```elixir